-Since the disclination highlighted in Fig. 5(d) is within the bulk fluid, we consider the volume indicated by the rectangular box in the snapshot of the polydomain texture at $\tau$ =58.5 strain units presented at the top of Fig. 8.
-Side and front views, with respect to the flow axis (x), of the highlighted cutout region are shown in Figs. 8(a)-(c).
-As before, we distinguish neighboring orientational domains using alternating red and blue isosurfaces, within which the director orients toward the flow direction and between which it assumes a span-wise orientation (see Fig. 3).
-Additionally, as is most evident in the side views, we vary the stream-wise length of the volume of interest to account for the growth of the disclination loop with increasing strain.
-From comparison of the views shown in Fig. 8(a), we can see that what initially appears to be several domains when viewed from the side is actually two distinct, "entangled" domains.
-For example, if we follow the blue isosurface on the right in the front view presented in Fig. 8(a), we see that the domain comes back upon itself in the upper-left corner.
+Since the disclination highlighted in Fig. 5(d) is within the bulk fluid, we consider the volume indicated by the rectangular box in the snapshot of the polydomain texture at τ =58.5 strain units presented at the top of Fig. 8.
+Side and front views, with respect to the flow axis (x) of the highlighted cutout region, are shown in Figs. 8(a)-8(c).
+As before, we distinguish the boundaries of neighboring orientational domains using alternating red and blue isosurfaces corresponding to tip angle values $\pm 10^{\circ}$.
+Within the orientational domains (i.e., the uncolored regions), the director orients toward the flow direction, and between them it assumes a spanwise orientation (see Fig. 3).
+Additionally, as is most evident in the side views, we vary the streamwise length of the volume of interest to account for the growth of the disclination loop with increasing strain.
+From comparison of the views shown in Fig. 8(a), we can see that what initially appears to be several domains when viewed from the side is actually two distinct "entangled" domains.
+For example, if we follow the blue isosurface on the right in the front view presented in Fig. 8(a), we see that the domain comes back upon itself in the upper left corner.
 The red isosurface that designates the boundary of the neighboring domain on the other side of this interface in turn goes back upon itself near the upper, solid-wall boundary indicated in black.
-This configuration results in a saddle-shaped interfacial region between the two domains, within which a disclination forms as highlighted Fig. 8(b).
-Interestingly, the region occupied by the disclination loop corresponds to a tear, or hole, in the interface between the two domains.
-This is in opposition to the somewhat abrupt reorientation exhibited by the director indicated by the narrow region between alternating red and blue isosurfaces.
-We find this also to be case with the disclination that we observe at later strain [see Fig. 7(b)].
-These observations are consistent with the findings of Larson and Mead (1992), who reported that the disclination lines typically reside between roll cells.
-In the context of the calculations discussed here, these regions correspond to the orientational domain boundaries.
-Since we qualitatively expect the elastic stress, which scales with the curvature of the orientation field along the interface, to be the larger in regions such that depicted in Figs. 8(a)-(c), it appears that they are relatively more susceptible to shear-induced degradation.
+This configuration results in a saddle-shaped interfacial region between the two domains within which a disclination forms, as highlighted in Fig. 8(b).
+Interestingly, the region encompassed by the disclination loop corresponds to a tear or hole in the interface.
+Within this hole, the director is oriented along the flow direction as it is within the adjacent orientational domains, but beyond the perimeter of the disclination loop, the orientation remains in the vorticity (y) direction.
+We find this also to be the case with the disclination that we observe at a later strain [see Fig. 7(b)].
+The structure that the DMG model predicts, with alignment in the flow direction within the disclination loop and along the vorticity axis beyond the perimeter of this loop, is exactly what was reported in the experimental observations of De'Nève et al. (1995).
+This is particularly evident when comparing the structure described here to that which is depicted in Fig. 14 of their paper.